-- 1. Covering a Part D drug for you that is not on our Drug List.
-If we agree to cover a drug not on the Drug List, you will need to pay the cost-sharing amount that applies to brand name drugs or for generic drugs.
+- 1. Covering a Part D drug for you that is not on our "Drug List."
+If we agree to cover a drug not on the "Drug List," you will need to pay the cost-sharing amount that applies to brand name drugs or for generic drugs.
 You cannot ask for an exception to the cost-sharing amount we require you to pay for the drug. - 2.
 Removing a restriction for a covered drug.
-Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our Drug List.
-If we agree to make an exception and waive a restriction for you, you can ask for an exception to the copayment or coinsurance amount we require you to pay for the drug. - If the drug you're taking is a brand name drug you can ask us to cover your drug at the cost-sharing amount that applies to the lowest tier that contains brand name alternatives for treating your condition. - If the drug you're taking is a generic drug you can ask us to cover your drug at the costsharing amount that applies to the lowest tier that contains either brand or generic alternatives for treating your condition. - If we approve your tiering exception request and there is more than one lower costsharing tier with alternative drugs you can't take, you will usually pay the lowest amount.
+Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our "Drug List."
+If we agree to make an exception and waive a restriction for you, you can ask for an exception to the copayment or coinsurance amount we require you to pay for the drug. - If the drug you're taking is a biological product you can ask us to cover your drug at a lower cost-sharing amount.
+This would be the lowest tier that contains biological product alternatives for treating your condition. - If the drug you're taking is a brand name drug you can ask us to cover your drug at the cost-sharing amount that applies to the lowest tier that contains brand name alternatives for treating your condition. - If the drug you're taking is a generic drug you can ask us to cover your drug at the costsharing amount that applies to the lowest tier that contains either brand or generic alternatives for treating your condition.